rennf93/fastapi-guard/README.md

 - `custom_log_file`: Optional[str] - The path to a custom log file for logging security events.
 - `custom_error_responses`: Dict[int, str] - A dictionary of custom error responses for specific HTTP status codes.
 - `rate_limit`: int - The maximum number of requests allowed per minute from a single IP.
-- `use_ip2location`: bool - Whether to use the IP2Location database for IP geolocation.
-- `ip2location_db_path`: Optional[str] - The path to the IP2Location database file.
-- `ip2location_auto_download`: bool - Whether to automatically download the IP2Location database if it's not found.
-- `ip2location_auto_update`: bool - Whether to automatically update the IP2Location database periodically.
-- `ip2location_update_interval`: int - The interval in hours for automatic IP2Location database updates.
-- `use_ipinfo_fallback`: bool - Whether to use ipinfo.io as a fallback for IP geolocation when IP2Location fails.
 - `enforce_https`: bool - Whether to enforce HTTPS connections.
 If True, all HTTP requests will be redirected to HTTPS.
 - `custom_request_check`: Optional[Callable[[Request], Awaitable[Optional[Response]]]] - A custom function to perform additional checks on the request.
 If it returns a Response, that response will be sent instead of continuing the middleware chain.
 - `custom_response_modifier`: Optional[Callable[[Response], Awaitable[Response]]] - A custom function to modify the response before it's sent.